 Social Media Analytics

 Brands use social listening tools that present sentiment analysis in the form of word clouds or network graphs.
-These visualizations help them understand audience perception, identify brand advocates, and track the effectiveness of social media campaigns.
+These visualisations help them understand audience perception, identify brand advocates, and track the effectiveness of social media campaigns.

 Scientific Discovery

-Top 3 Tools Used for Data Visualization
+Top 3 Tools Used for Data visualisation

 Tableau